wasi-master/pypi-command-line/docs/install.md

 ### I don't have pip

 If for some reason you don't have pip then you should get pip.
-See instructions at <https://pip.pypa.io/en/stable/installation/> then do it the ways showed above
+See instructions at <https://pip.pypa.io/en/stable/installation/> then install it with the ways shown above

+Or if you have [git](https://git-scm.com) installed then you can clone then install as shown below

 ### I want to clone then install